 Meet Captain Bill…

 As a frequent flyer, I often get asked “what if” questions about flying.
-So, I turned to my friend, Captain Bill Berkbigler, a commercial pilot with a major airline, to help me out.Flying questions answered.
+So, I turned to my friend, Captain Bill Berkbigler, a recently retired commercial pilot with a major airline, to help me out.Flying questions answered.
 GoRoamin Travel Blog

 Captain Bill received his initial pilot training at the University of Illinois, completing his Private, Commercial, Instrument and CFI (certified flight instructor), CFII (certified flight instructor instrument) and later flight instructing for the U of I.